jamesaphoenix/Project_2_General_Assembly/README.md

 - - - -

-During this project, I learned how to perform exploratory data analysis (EDA) on a Sats_Scores dataset.
+During this project, I learned how to perform exploratory data analysis (EDA) on a Sat Scores dataset.

 * Matplotlib + Seaborn Plotting
 * Correlations & Heatmaps